 Why is a person more at risk for blistering with very dark skin?

 What about lower extremity tattoos?
 Aren't they harder to remove with older laser methods?
-Does PicoSure make tattoos on the hands, legs and feet easier to remove?
+Does PicoSure make tattoos on the hands, legs and feet easier to treat?

-Is treatment with the PicoSure laser less or more expensive than older laser removal methods?
+Is treatment with the PicoSure laser less or more expensive than older methods?

 Will the PicoSure laser scar my skin?